stormpath/stormpath-documentation/source/reference.rst

         - An array of Authorized callback URIs for the purposes of :ref:`SAML authentication flows <saml-authn>`.

       * - ``samlPolicy``
-        - Object
+        - Link
         - N/A
-        - An embedded object that contains information about the Directory's SAML Policy (if any).
+        - An link to this Directory's SAML Policy (if any).
 For more information, see :ref:`below <ref-samlpolicy>`.

+      * - ``accountLinkingPolicy``
+        - Link
+        - N/A
+        - A link to this Directory's :ref:`ref-account-linking-policy`.

   .. _application-accounts-note: